leesangjun1903/Data-Science-and-AI-Application/Optimization/readme.md

 - Bridging Theory and Algorithm for Domain Adaptation | 2019 · 1024회 인용
 - On Learning Invariant Representation for Domain Adaptation | 2019 · 811회 인용
 - Reusing the Task-specific Classifier as a Discriminator: Discriminator-free Adversarial Domain Adaptation | 2022 · 252회 인용
+- A Closer Look at Smoothness in Domain Adversarial Training | 2022 · 187회 인용